2020 North West 200 Races

-The 2020 International North West 200 is a motorcycle road racing event which was originally scheduled to take place between 10–16 May 2020 at the circuit, known as "The Triangle", based around the towns of Portstewart, Coleraine and Portrush, in Northern Ireland.
+The 2020 International North West 200 is a motorcycle road racing event which was originally scheduled to take place between 10 and 16 May 2020 at the circuit, known as "The Triangle", based around the towns of Portstewart, Coleraine and Portrush, in Northern Ireland.

 On 17 March the organisers postponed the event due to the COVID-19 pandemic in Northern Ireland with a view to looking at a new date during the 2020 racing calendar.
 The meeting was cancelled on 11 May 2020.